nmrr/flipperzero-geigercounter/README.md

 If you don't want to build this application, just simply copy **flipper_geiger.fap** on your **Flipper Zero**

-Build has been made with official toolchain, **API Mismatch** error may appear if you are using custom firmware.
+Build has been made with official toolchain (0.102.3), **API Mismatch** error may appear if you are using custom firmware.
 You can bypass this error but the program may crash.

 ## Use cases